Strategy11/formidable-forms/readme.txt

 == Frequently Asked Questions ==
 = How do I get started with the best WordPress form plugin? = The fastest way to build a contact form is to use the template we built for you.
-After you activate Formidable Forms, insert [formidable id=contact-form] on the WordPress page of your choice.
+After you activate Formidable, insert [formidable id=contact-form] on the WordPress page of your choice.
 That's it!

 Want to make a new form?
 Go to the Formidable -> Forms page and click "add new".
 Choose the Contact Us form template on the form buider and click "Create".

 Next, edit or create a WordPress contact page.
-Click the "Formidable" button to open the form shortcode builder.
+Click the "Formidable" button to open the shortcode builder.
 Choose your contact form and insert it into the WordPress page.
 Save the contact page for a beautiful WP contact form, ready to collect and store your leads.

 Learn more about <a href="https://formidableforms.com/wordpress-contact-form-template-to-unique/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">using the contact form template</a>.